 - Offer code: a coupon code that the host gives to the audience to track conversions directly to the ad campaign.
 (These are often tied to a social media ad)

-- Native ads: advertising that matches its delivery platform, as if it is an extension of it. ( Thes ads are not show based and can be placed across channel programming)
+- Native ads: advertising that matches its delivery platform, as if it is an extension of it. ( These ads are not podcast based and can be placed across channel programming)

 Podcast Advertising Stats

 - The average podcast listener skews younger, more educated and more affluent than average.
 Because their time spent with media is distributed among various devices and digital subscriptions, podcast listeners are both a valuable, but difficult group of consumers for advertisers to reach.